mattermost/docs/source/deploy/postgres-migration.rst

 .. note::

    In the example below, the hosts for both databases are assumed to be in the same instance.
 Please update addresses accordingly if they are on different machines.
+Also you can test the ``.load`` file by simply running ``pgloader`` with ``--dry-run`` flag.
+For instance ``pgloader --dry-run migration.load`` command.

 \*\* Use the following configuration for the baseline of the data migration: